Pb govt’s stand on minister's 'inappropriate text' to woman officer sought | Law-Order

 On being asked, she said she can even issue notice to the erring minister.

-Channi had earlier sided with a group of ministers to question the alleged delay in the 2015 sacrilegious incident involving the Guru Granth Sahib pages torn in Faridkot and subsequent police firing on protesters killing two of them.
+Channi had earlier sided with a group of Congress MLAs and a minister to question the alleged delay in the 2015 sacrilegious incident involving torn pages of the Guru Granth Sahib in Faridkot and subsequent police firing on protesters killing two of them.

 Following the 2018 allegation that Channi had sent an “inappropriate text” message to the woman officer, the Punjab Women Commission had taken suo motu cognisance of the matter and had sought the government’s stand even then.